liao961120/pynote/README.md

-# My Python Notes
+# My Notes for Python

 ## About

-This is the source of my notes for Python.
-You can see the web site generated from the notes (the Jupyter notebooks) [here](https://liao961120.github.io/pynote).
+This is where I write my notes for Python.

+Each page of this web site is generated from a Jupyter notebook.
+You can find the source of these notes at [liao961120/pynote](https://github.com/liao961120/pynote)

 ## Build the Site